From trivial to topological paramagnets: The case of $\mathbb{Z}_2$ and $\mathbb{Z}_2^3$ symmetries in two dimensions: Models

 Here, $\vartheta_j$ is a plaquette operator centered around site $j$ and involving all its neighbors, as sketched in Fig.~\ref{fig:model}\,(b).
 It is diagonal in the computational basis $|\sigma_1^z,\sigma_2^z,\ldots\sigma_N^z\rangle$ with eigenvalues $\pm 1$ .
 In a geometry with periodic boundary conditions and with appropriate choices of $\vartheta_j$, as we detail in the following subsections, the above Hamiltonian has a unique gapped ground state realizing a symmetry protected topological phase.

-Since the ground states of~\eqref{eq:ham_tri} and~\eqref{eq:ham_spt} describe a trivial and non-trivial SPT phases, respectively, then a quantum phase transition is expected to occur along a symmetry-preserving path in parameter space that interpolates between the two.
-Note that the ground states of $\mathcal{H}_\mathrm{topo}$ and $-\mathcal{H}_\mathrm{topo}$ have the same strong SPT index, but a different weak $0$-dimensional SPT index~\cite{Note2}.
+Since the ground states of~\eqref{eq:ham_tri} and~\eqref{eq:ham_spt} describe a trivial and nontrivial SPT phases, respectively, then a quantum phase transition is expected to occur along a symmetry-preserving path in parameter space that interpolates between the two.
+Note that the ground states of $\mathcal{H}_\mathrm{topo}$ and $-\mathcal{H}_\mathrm{topo}$ have the same strong SPT index, but a different weak zero-dimensional SPT index~\cite{Note2}.

 This enables us to study two distinct transitions for each symmetry group, with the following Hamiltonian,